 trophy for the Silver fleet are up for grabs so there is plenty

 to sail for if you are new to racing.

 are held between April and October when the evenings

 are light enough.
-Race times are usually 18h30 April thru September and 19h00 from May thru August.
+Race times are usually 18h30 April and September and 19h00 in May and August.

 Rules of Sailing (RRS) are revised and published every

 four years by World Sailing, the international authority